top of page

 CULT COUTURE

-As part of the first ever Metaverse Fashion Week, I organised and curated a digital fashion exhibition for KO's gallery on Decentraland.
+As part of the inaugural Metaverse Fashion Week, I curated and delivered a digital fashion exhibition for KO’s gallery within Decentraland.
+The project required a strong emphasis on creative direction and digital spatial design, adapting exhibition-making principles to a virtual environment.

 METABOREALIS